 - 1 cup cornmeal

-- ⅓ cup plant milk, unsweetened (I used coconut but any should do)
+- ⅓ cup unsweetened plant-based milk unsweetened (I used coconut)

 - ⅓ cup maple syrup